iNoor72/iNoor72/README.md

 <h1 align="center">Hello there 👋, I'm Noor El-Din Walid. 😄</h1>
 <h3 align="center">I'm a Senior iOS Software Engineer. 🍎💻</h3>

-- **I'm a Senior iOS Engineer with 5+ years of experience.** I've worked for companies in multiple industries such as: **Food Services, Retail, E-commerce, Real estate, Bluetooth-connected devices (IoT & Scanners), Social Media, Storytelling, and more!**
+- **I'm a Senior iOS Engineer with 5+ years of experience.** I've worked for companies in multiple industries such as: **Food Services, Retail, E-commerce, Social Media, Bluetooth-connected devices (IoT & Scanners), Real estate, Storytelling, and more!**
 I've worked with people, companies, and clients from every continent there!
-I've worked for companies from: Africa (Egypt 🇪🇬, Algeria 🇩🇿), Americas (USA 🇺🇸, Canada 🇨🇦), Australia 🇦🇺, Asia (Saudi Arabia 🇸🇦, Lebanon 🇱🇧), and Europe (Germany 🇩🇪, England 🇬🇧)!
+I've worked for companies from: Africa (Egypt 🇪🇬, Algeria 🇩🇿), Americas (USA 🇺🇸, Canada 🇨🇦), Australia 🇦🇺, Asia (Saudi Arabia 🇸🇦, Lebanon 🇱🇧), and Europe (Germany 🇩🇪, England 🇬🇧), 2 of them are **YC companies**!

 - 💬 Ask me about: **Swift, iOS, Clean Architecture, Modularization, OOP, Software Engineering, and Problem Solving.**